OpenFabrics/fsdp_docs/README.md

 cards installed and connected fabrics.

-Users connecting to the lab for the first time should immedately SSH into the builder-00.ofa.iol.unh.edu server, following to prompts to change their password.
-This username and password will be used to access all resrouces within the lab.
+Users connecting to the lab for the first time should immedately SSH into the builder-00.ofa.iol.unh.edu server and follow the prompts to change their password.
+This username and password will be used to access all resources within the lab.
 More information about the build server(s) in the lab is available on the [Builders](builders.md) page.
 The build server(s) may be used by lab participants to store build environmets, code, and other items that might